 in there.

-PyCharm also has an Integrated Terminal, which is an embedded version of the Terminal we used in Intro to the CLI.
-You can use the same CLI commands like cd
+PyCharm also has an Integrated Terminal, which is an embedded version of the Command Prompt (Windows) or Terminal (Mac).
+You can use CLI commands like cd

 , ls